awsdocs/aws-cpp-developer-guide/doc_source/setup-windows-vcpkg.md

 ## Getting the SDK using vcpkg<a name="setupwin-with-vcpkg"></a>

 You can use the vcpkg package manager to access AWS SDK for C\+\+ functionality for your project\.
 To use this procedure, you must install [vcpkg](https://github.com/Microsoft/vcpkg) on your system\.

+There is a delay between when a version is released and when it is available through a package manager\.
+The most recent version is always available through [installing from source](sdk-from-source.md)\.

 **To install AWS SDK for C\+\+ with vcpkg**